Casey Affleck: Early life and education

 Growing up in a politically active, liberal household in Central Square, Cambridge, Affleck and his brother were surrounded by people who worked in the arts, were regularly taken to the theater by their mother, and were encouraged to make their own home movies.
-The brothers sometimes appeared in local weather commercials and as movie extras because of their mother's friendship with a local casting director.
+The brothers sometimes appeared in local weather commercials and as film extras because of their mother's friendship with a local casting director.
 Affleck acted in numerous high school theater productions while a student at Cambridge Rindge and Latin School.
 He has said he "wouldn't be an actor" if not for his high school theater teacher Gerry Speca: "He kind of turned me on to acting, why it can be fun, how it can be rewarding."

 At age eighteen, Affleck moved to Los Angeles for a year to pursue an acting career, and lived with his brother and their childhood friend Matt Damon.
 Despite having "the best possible first experience" while filming To Die For, he spent much of the year working as a busboy at a restaurant in Pasadena.
 He decided to move to Washington, D.C., to study politics at George Washington University.
 He soon transferred to Columbia University in New York City, where he followed the Core Curriculum for a total of two years.
 However, he did not graduate: "I would do a semester of school, go do a movie ...
 Opportunities kept presenting themselves that were hard for me to turn down ...
 By then, I didn't really have roots at the school or a group of friends."